KevinDziuba/Python-to-Arduino-Stepper-Motor/README.md

 # Python-to-Arduino-Stepper-Motor

-Goal: Moving a stepper motor based on direction and number of steps by communicating arduino with python.
+Goal: Moving a stepper motor by cmmunicating arduino with python.
 ---------------------------------------------------------------------------------------------

 Files:

-1) ARDUINOPYTHONMOTOR.py - Python code that contains communication with Arduino and list
+1) Python_To_Arduino.py - Python code that contains communication with Arduino and list of movements
-2) ModifiedMotor_Final.ino - current arduino code that reads list and moves stepper motors accordingly
+2) ModifiedMotor_Final.ino - Arduino code that reads list and moves stepper motors accordingly
-3) FriendSuggestion.ino - Showed friend my problem and he made some changes.
-STILL NEED TO TEST

 Background: